The All Elusive RevOps Definition

 - 100% increase in digital marketing ROI

-These types of numbers, and the promise of potentially higher ones, are what have driven the recent growth and popularity of RevOps.
+These types of numbers, and the promise of potentially higher ones, highlight how RevOps helps organizations drive revenue growth effectively.

 But if you want to hit those numbers, you need to do RevOps well.